minidomo/Mini-Bot/README.md

 - Added `url` command
   - Gets the URL of the specified audio track in the queue
   - Usage: `!!url <position>`

+#### June 6, 2019
+- Fixed issue in `connect4.js` where if someone typed multiple characters for a coordinate, the bot would crash
+- Added losing emotes for draws in Tic Tac Toe and Connect 4